rafaelrds/beautifulBridges/README.rst

 Intro
 -----
-  A simple html-mining that looks for coordinates
+  A simple html-miner that looks for coordinates.
-- This was initially designed to be a html walker that mines bridge names and its correspondent coordinate
+  This was initially designed to be a html walker that mines bridges names and it correspondent coordinate.

 Licensing
 ---------
   Right now, beautiful bridges uses a WTFPL license that means you can copy and distribute the product.
-  You will find more information at the LICENSE file.
+  You will find more information at LICENSE file.

 Setup
 -----